 I’ve been writing lots of draft posts.
 That’s why I say I’ve been blogging even though I haven’t been publishing.

 I’d like to renew my commitment for 2016.
 I’m committing to a new post a week, without fail, in 2016.
 Please hold me to it!

 Now that I’m free from that master/disciple hierarchy, I’m free to innovate, especially in the world of online learning.

 After lots of trial and error, I believe I’ve figured out what works (and what doesn’t) when it comes to teaching qigong and tai chi online.

 If you’ve ever wanted to learn from me live, soon you’ll get a chance to do exactly that — and from the comfort and privacy of your own home!

-If you want updates about this and other awesome digital projects, then stay on my email list (or get on it here).Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
+If you want updates about this and other awesome digital projects, then stay on my email list (or get on it here).Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong (pronounced "chee gung") to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
-I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
+I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people to use qigong for their own stubborn health challenges.
 If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
 The sooner you read my book, the sooner you can start healing!
 Click here to see my book on Amazon.